eurmson/DBL/README.md

 If the user were to enter a command that is not cargo run -- init, for example if the user's input was: cargo run -- blank, the output of the file would be: Unknown command: 'blank'.\
 The rest of the prototype will be implemented later, but this is a good start. - George \
 \
-11/4/24 12:25 PM Moved source code to src folder. - Ethan
+11/4/24 12:25 PM
+Moved source code to src folder. - Ethan

+11/11/24 10:30 AM\
+Moved A.1 Submodules into a directory.\
+Added algorithm hiding modules file and implemented Unique ID - Implementation may be updated further.\
+Began implementing file version storage.